dron-link/shields-in-melee-cant-be-that-complicated/tree-of-shield-mechanics.md

-The Tree of Shield Mechanics (v1.1.0 from 27 March 2025)
+The Tree of Shield Mechanics (v1.1.1 from 28 March 2025)
 ========================================================

-###### `  In Memory Of: Hax$  `
+`  In Memory Of: Hax$  `

 ##### Thanks

-Thanks: PracticalTAS, Deep Blue C
+Deep Blue C.

+PracticalTAS

+##### Credits

-Extended thanks for the work of tauKhan, Kadano, Magus420, @alexspuffstuff, schmooblidon, PracticalTAS, Deep Blue C, B&D Games, and the SmashWiki contributors
+Thanks for the freely-available work of: tauKhan, Kadano, Magus420, @alexspuffstuff, schmooblidon, PracticalTAS, B&D Games, and the SmashWiki contributors

+Writer: dron-link

+Contributions: PracticalTAS, Deep Blue C.

 ##### How reliable is the information contained here

-My original input is as reliable as simple observation is, in TM-CE simple labbed scenarios; the rest of the information contained here was sourced from the work of experts in the field, or at least the fraction that I managed to access during my efforts of putting together this document.
+My original input is based on what I gleaned from simple frame-by-frame planned interactions in TrainingMode-CommunityEdition's Training Lab; the rest of the information contained here was sourced from the work of experts in the field; the fraction that I managed to find while putting together this document.
+I'm privy of the niche research carried by them, and you may find mistakes and inconsistency in this content because my research procedure isn't as polished as theirs.

 None of the following information was gathered with Yoshi's unique shield in mind.